FirstEverTech/Universal-Intel-Chipset-Updater/docs/BEHIND-THE-PROJECT_EN_2025.md

 - OEM packages sometimes contain newer versions than Intel’s own latest package

 In other words:
-To find the “latest Intel chipset driver” you must search through 14 years of packages and cross-reference thousands of files.
+To find the “latest Intel chipset INF file” you must search through 14 years of packages and cross-reference thousands of files.

 So I automated it.